 4. Election results shall be announced at the annual business meeting of the Division.

-2. The annual meeting of the Board of Directors of the Division shall take place during the annual convention of the APA, in the same locality, at a date and time selected by the President.
+2. The annual meeting of the Executive Committee of the Division shall take place during the annual convention of the APA, in the same locality, at a date and time selected by the President.
 The President will chair the meeting and set the agenda.

-3. The annual meeting of the Executive Committee of the Division, otherwise known as the “Midwinter Meeting”, will be held annually at a date, time and place determined by the President.
+3. Meetings of the Executive Committee of the Division, will be held at least annually at a date, time and place determined by the President.
 The President will chair the meeting and set the agenda.
-The President will determine if additional Board Members or other persons should be invited to attend the meeting.
+The President will determine if additional Division Members or other persons should be invited to attend the meeting.

 1. The committees of the Division shall consist of such standing committees as may be provided for by these Bylaws and such ad hoc committees as may be established by the President with the input of the Executive Committee of the Division.
 The President, with input from the Executive Committee, may also establish Task Forces to accomplish specific Division projects or goals.
 Chairs of such Committees and Task Forces will be appointed by the President.

-2. There shall be a Membership Committee whose duty is to encourage psychologists interested in public service to apply for membership, to receive applications for membership, to examine the credentials submitted, and to recommend those qualified for membership to the Board of Directors.
+2. There shall be a Membership Committee whose duty is to encourage psychologists interested in public service to apply for membership.

 3. There shall be a Fellowship Committee whose duty is to receive nominations for Fellow status, to examine the credentials submitted with special reference to unusual and outstanding contributions to, or performance in, public service, and to make recommendations in accordance with the requirements set forth in Article II of these bylaws.
 The Fellowship Committee shall consist of at least three members, all of whom are Fellows of the Division.

-1. Annual dues and assessments shall be recommended by the Board of Directors and decided by two thirds majority vote of the membership at the annual business meeting of the Division or by mail ballot at other times during the year.
+1. Annual dues and assessments shall be recommended by the Executive Committee and decided by two thirds majority vote of the membership at the annual business meeting of the Division or by email ballot at other times during the year.